fastbill/go-styleguide/README.md

 )
 ```

-Divide imports into four groups sorted from internal to external for readability:
+Divide imports into three groups sorted from internal to external for readability:
 1. Standard library
 2. Project internal packages
 3. External packages (can be provided by third-party or in-house)